franfif/just-stream-it/README.md

 </h1>

 <h2>Introduction</h2>
-This is a web user interface aiming to provide movie enthustiasts with information about movies.
+This is a web user interface aiming to provide movie enthustiasts with information about movies.</br>

 The ultimate goal is to enable users to stream movies directly from the interface.</br>